-Our certificate of incorporation authorizes the issuance of up to 200,000,000 shares of common stock, par value \$0.0001 per share, and up to 20,000,000 shares of blank check preferred stock, par value \$0.0001 per share.
+Our certificate of incorporation, as amended, authorizes the issuance of up to 200,000,000 shares of common stock, par value \$0.0001 per share, and up to 20,000,000 shares of blank check preferred stock, par value \$0.0001 per share.
 Our board of directors may establish the rights and preferences of the preferred stock from time to time.
-As of June 18, 2018, after giving effect to the conversion of all outstanding convertible promissory notes (assuming a conversion price of (i) \$4.80 per share for the Series C Convertible Notes, (ii) \$4.50 per share for the Series D Convertible Notes, (iii) \$3.60 per share for the Series F Convertible Notes and (iv) \$4.50 per share for the Other Convertible Notes, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering), and the conversion of all outstanding preferred stock into common stock in connection with the completion of the offering, there would have been an aggregate of 9,611,974 shares of common stock issued and outstanding, held by 84 stockholders of record.
-This number excludes all warrants outstanding or issuable in connection with this offering and the 1,437,596 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in three equal tranches over the next 18 months.
-We have received verbal indications from the majority of the holders of outstanding shares of our preferred stock and holders of non-mandatorily convertible notes that such holders intend to convert such shares and notes, respectively, into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.
+As of December 10, 2018, there are an aggregate of 15,366,327 shares of common stock issued and outstanding, held by 131 stockholders of record.
+This number excludes all warrants outstanding or issuable in connection with this offering and the 943,352 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in two equal tranches over the next 9 months.